iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ### The Relation Between Time k and the Incremental Changes to Filter Coefficients

 Time *j* is incremented if only time *k* is reset to the value of 1.
 But, time k is reset after the RLS algorithm converges.
-The incremental *changes* that are made to the filter coefficients ``\Delta W_n = \Sigma (W_n - W_{n - 1})`` is calculated by summing up the absolute value of the incremental updates to the filter coefficients.
+The incremental *changes* that are made to the filter coefficients ``\Delta W_n = abs(W_n - W_{n - 1})`` is calculated by summing up the absolute value of the incremental updates to the filter coefficients.

 ```c
 float calculateChanges(Mat12 W_1, Mat12 W_2)